Hamden Fire Retirees

 This one-room schoolhouse at the corner of Johnson Road and Still Hill Road still served Hamden students in the extreme north end until the early 1950s.
 A couple of years later, this building would become the fire station and meeting house for the West Woods Volunteer Fire Association.
 (Photo by Carl J. Jensen)

 December 1967 - Groundbreaking for new Station 9.
-Ten years earlier, the old one-room schoolhouse was modified with an annex for the apparatus assigned to Co.
+Ten years earlier, the old one-room schoolhouse was modified with a garage for the apparatus assigned to Co.
 9 volunteers.

 Summer 1968 - New Station 9 under construction.
 You can see the newly constructed, yet unpainted meeting room of old Station 9 in the background, on the RH edge of the photo.
 New Haven Register photographer I.A.
 (Izzy) Sneiderman took this photo.
 Mr. Sneiderman lived directly across Still Hill Road from new Station 9 and was a frequent visitor in the years that followed.